krakrukra/PocketAdmin/README.md

 1. made from inexpensive off-the-shelf parts, with not only open source firmware,
 but hardware design files as well (allows you to make these yourself).

-2. has a built-in interpreter (compatible with existing ducky script), so you never have to install
+2. has a built-in interpreter (compatible with existing ducky script) which takes text files directly,
-any encoder software and keep converting payload.txt to inject.bin, you just edit existing text file.
+so you never have to install any encoder software and keep converting payload.txt to inject.bin.

-3. can act as both keyboard and USB flash drive, allowing for better payloads; the memory chip is integrated,
+3. can act as both keyboard and USB disk, allowing for better payloads; the memory chip is integrated,
 so there is no need to keep sticking SD card in/out of various devices while developing payloads.

 4. extended set of commands:
-without doing any firmware update, the user can set which VID / PID values to use,
+without doing any firmware update, the user can set which VID / PID values to use, as well as
-as well as configure how the device should show up (keyboard only / flash disk only / keyboard+disk);
+configure how the device should show up (keyboard only / flash disk only / keyboard+disk);
-"DELAY " command can wait extra time for driver install, to help ensure payloads run at very first insertion;
+"DELAY " command can wait extra time for driver install, so that payloads run at very first insertion;
-"REPEAT " can repeat a block of several commands, instead of only 1;
+"REPEAT " command can repeat a block of several commands, instead of only 1;

 ---